-You insert your bank card and type your PIN code.
+You insert your Qonto card and type your PIN code.
 The seconds seem like hours and you can feel a small drop of cold sweat on your forehead: will the payment be accepted?

 Then a message is displayed.
 Again, you can’t read the Japanese.
 But after the waiter smiles, it appears that the payment has been accepted! 🥳 And even if you feel relieved, a thought is repeating itself in your head:

 Good question.
 Let us explain it all to you.

 The waiter (and his payment terminal) are suspicious of you

 Even if you seem very nice, the waiter at this Japanese restaurant will check that you are not a fraudster. 👀 Don’t take it personally, he does it for everyone.

 To do so, he will use his payment terminal.
 For example, he will check that the PIN code you have just entered is the PIN code for the payment card.

 He can also compare your payment card with all the cards that have been used on the terminal network it is part of.
 In general, these are large networks, with tens of thousands of terminals.
 So if your card has already been used fraudulently with one of them, your transaction will be rejected immediately.

 After having made these few checks, the transaction authorization request may be sent to your finance management solution.
 That’s us. 🙂

 Mastercard, digitalized foreign-exchange broker and mailman